Rule 10.502. Judicial sabbatical pilot program

 (2)Any judge is eligible to apply for an unpaid sabbatical under Government Code section 68554.

-(1)An eligible judge may apply for a sabbatical by submitting a sabbatical proposal to the Administrative Director of the Courts with a copy to the presiding judge or justice.
+(1)An eligible judge may apply for a sabbatical by submitting a sabbatical proposal to the Administrative Director with a copy to the presiding judge or justice.

 (2)The sabbatical proposal must include: